310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Nazuna %}
 Yeah, it’s possible to make some profit off of selling goods and merchandise, but the actual live show is free.

-And to even make that kind of stuff, you need people and you need money.
+And to even make that kind of stuff, you need people and money.

 Money, money, money… It’s always about money.
 I’m tired of it.